pablof7z/bitcoin-book/chapters/nodes/01_intro.md

 ### What it *doesn't* mean / Common misconceptions
 #### You are not protecting the network
-Probably the most common misconception, and the one that reflects a larger misunderstanding of how bitcoin work and what it is, is thinking that an individual running a node *protects* the Bitcoin network.
+Probably the most common misconception, and the one that reflects the largest misunderstanding of bitcoin is thinking that an individual running a node *protects* the Bitcoin network.

 If bitcoin required the good will of a few good samaritans to work, well, then there would be nothing worth protecting.